OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 path:
  - {id: a, uic: 87210} # Any operational point matching the given uic
  - {id: b, track: foo, offset: 10000} # 10m on track foo
- - {id: c, deleted: true, trigram: ABC} # Any operational point matching the trigram ABC
+ - {id: c, trigram: ABC} # Any operational point matching the trigram ABC
  - {id: d, operational_point: X} # A specified operational point

 # the algorithm used for distributing margins and scheduled times